-Most importantly, starting June 27, 2022, we will reach out to you directly if one of your classes does not meet the requirement and may be closed as a result.
+Most importantly, as of June 2022, we will reach out to you directly if one of your classes does not meet the requirement and may be closed as a result.

 Here’s how the process will work:

-- Our Moderation team will regularly review all classes to determine if they meet the class engagement requirement.
+- Our Moderation team will regularly review all classes to determine if they meet the class performance requirement.

-- Keep in mind that we will regularly review classes, so you will need to continue promoting engagement in a class to keep it open in the long term.
+- Keep in mind that we will regularly review classes, so you will need to continue promoting engagement in a class to meet this requirement.